What is Seasonal Marketing?

 SEO is the process of optimizing the number of organic website visitors by appearing at the top of search pages for specific search terms.
 This means that if your company specializes in outdoor-wear and someone searches for “gifts for hikers,” your site should pop up with things that a hiking enthusiast would love to unwrap.

-This holiday season, online shoppers are estimated to spend a whopping $119.99 billion.
-To get your store ready for the busy days ahead, here are a few important factors to focus on when devising your SEO strategy.
+This holiday season, Retail Customer Experience reports more consumers will be shopping online this year.
+Annual growth is expected to reach between 12.8%-14.3% compared to last year.
+To get your store ready for the busy days ahead, here are a few important factors to focus on when devising your holiday SEO strategy.

 Then, research those keywords with Google Trends and study the peaks and valleys of last year’s holiday patterns.
 For example, below is the search volume of the keyword, “holiday gift.”
 As you can see, people started searching for “holiday gift” from early October.
 The search volume accelerated in November but didn’t reach its peak until mid-December and remained high until the week of Christmas.